Weaveworld

 Weaveworld is a 1987 dark fantasy novel by English writer Clive Barker.
-It is about a magical world that is hidden inside a tapestry, known as the Fugue, to safeguard it from both inquisitive humans and hostile supernatural foes.
-Two normal people become embroiled in the fate of the Fugue, attempting to save it from those who seek to destroy it.
+It is about a magical world, known as the Fugue, which has been hidden inside a carpet to safeguard it from both inquisitive humans and hostile supernatural foes.
+Two humans become embroiled in the fate of the Fugue, attempting to save it from those who seek to destroy it.
 The book was nominated in 1988 for the World Fantasy Award for Best Novel.

+Background

+In 2000, Clive Barker stated in an interview with USA Today that the story of Weaveworld came from a gift.
+He says: "The story originates with a particular carpet, which was a gift to me from my ex-art teacher.
+I stared at it for many weeks, certain there was something waiting in its weave.
+There was.
+A novel."

 Plot summary

 Decades prior to the book's opening, a magical race known as the Seerkind combined all of their powers to create a secret world known as "the Fugue", a carpet into which they wove their most beloved locations, animals, possessions and themselves as a safe haven.
 Their aim was to avoid persecution by humans (who call them demons and fairies) and eradication by a destructive being known as the Scourge.
 This creature's nature is entirely unknown to the Seerkind, as no-one has survived to describe it.
-The Fugue, resembling an ordinary, albeit exquisitely woven, carpet is left in the care of a normal woman, Mimi Laschenski, who married one of the Seerkind and resides in Liverpool, England.
+The Fugue, resembling an ordinary, albeit exquisitely woven, carpet is left in the care of a human woman, Mimi Laschenski, who married one of the Seerkind and resides in Liverpool, England.

 Mimi reaches old age and is hospitalised following a stroke.
 A young man named Calhoun Mooney, chasing an escaped homing pigeon, accidentally glimpses the Fugue hidden in the carpet, which profoundly affects him.
-Simultaneously, Mimi's granddaughter Suzanna Parrish, arrives in the city at Mimi's behest.
-The mystery surrounding Mimi and the full potential of the carpet brings Cal and Suzanna together and quickly into confrontation with the primary antagonists: Immacolata, an exiled and extremely powerful Seerkind bent on revenge; Shadwell, a human salesman with limitless ambition; and Hobart, a conscientious policeman.
+Simultaneously, Mimi's granddaughter Suzanna Parrish arrives in the city at Mimi's behest.
+The mystery surrounding Mimi and the full potential of the carpet brings Cal and Suzanna together and quickly into confrontation with the primary antagonists: Immacolata, an exiled and extremely powerful member of the Seerkind bent on revenge; Shadwell, a human salesman with limitless ambition; and Hobart, an overzealous police inspector.

 Cal and Suzanna acquire new allies and abilities in their goal of protecting the Fugue from destruction, venturing into it themselves twice.
 When Shadwell's actions result in the Fugue's seemingly total obliteration, the surviving Seerkind scatter.
 In a last desperate attempt to finish them, Shadwell locates and awakens the Scourge, which begins systematically destroying any and all traces of magic it can find.

-Cal, Suzanna and their remaining allies make a final stand against Shadwell by using his own tactics against him and convince the Scourge to abandon its cause and leave the planet in peace.
+Cal, Suzanna and their remaining allies make a final stand against Shadwell by using his own tactics against him and convince the Scourge to abandon its cause and leave the world in peace.
 In the aftermath, a severely traumatised Cal is cared for by Suzanna whilst their friends adjust to permanent life amongst humanity.
-Eventually, Cal emerges from his withdrawal with the knowledge of how the Fugue is still alive and can be restored to its full glory.
+Eventually, Cal emerges from his withdrawal with the knowledge that the Fugue is still in existence and can be restored to its full glory.